agent87/RW-DEEPSPEECH-API/README.md

    docker compose build
    ```
    Note: if you have an earlier docker version use "docker-compose build"
-4. Start the docker containers
+4. Start the docker containers and let the magic begin
    ```sh
    docker compose up
    ```